Erickowski/CRUD_web_sockets/README.md

 This a simple CRUD of band names to vote for each one and display them in a graph.

-Project from React Native course by https://github.com/Klerith
+Project from React + Socket.io course by https://github.com/Klerith

 ## Technologies
 ### Client